chsh2/nijiGPen/README.md

 - Vertex groups will not be kept after either an Offset or a Boolean operation.
 - If a Boolean operation leads to holes, corresponding strokes will generate but do not appear transparent.
 You can apply Holdout materials manually.
-- Point radius (pressure) is currently ignored in the Line mode of Offset/Boolean operations.

 ### SVG Pasting